saeed-anwar/DRLN/README.md

 ### Quantitative Results
 ![PSNR_SSIM_BI](/Figs/23_table.PNG)
 ![PSNR_SSIM_BI](/Figs/48_table.PNG)
+The performance of state-of-the-art algorithms on widely used publicly available five datasets (SET5, SET14, BSD100, URBAN100, MANGA109), in terms of PSNR (in dB) and SSIM.
+The best results are highlighted with red color while the blue color represents the second best super-resolution method.
 ![PSNR_SSIM_BI](/Figs/BD_table.PNG)
 ![PSNR_SSIM_BI](/Figs/noiseplot.PNG)

 Quantitative results with BI degradation model.
 Best and second best results are highlighted and underlined

-For more results, please refer to our [main papar](https://arxiv.org/abs/1807.02758) and [supplementary file](http://yulunzhang.com/papers/ECCV-2018-RCAN_supp.pdf).
+For more information, please refer to our [papar](https://arxiv.org/pdf/1906.12021.pdf)
 ### Visual Results
 ![Visual_PSNR_SSIM_BI](/Figs/4x.PNG)
 Visual results with Bicubic (BI) degradation (4×) on “img 074” from Urban100